rucka/CommunityDays2016/README.md

 # CommunityDays2016 / FutureDecoded

-Here both the slides and demos of [my session](Node.js for the .NET developer) (in italian language) at [Community Days 2016](http://www.communitydays.it/events/2016/web06/).
+Here both the slides and demos of my session [Node.js for the .NET developer](http://www.communitydays.it/events/2016/web06/) (in italian language) at [Community Days 2016](http://www.communitydays.it/events/2016/web06/).

 ## System requirements